oliwerhelsen/luminor-ts/docs/tutorials.md

 # Tutorials

-Step-by-step guides for building applications with Luminor.
+Step-by-step guides for building applications with brewy.

 ## Tutorial 1: Creating a Simple Todo API